Note: My Web pages are best viewed with style sheets enabled.

 If she had asked me first, I would have told her to buy the stamps at a supermarket, where they charge only face value.
 But Heather was accustomed to buying stamps in Canada, where the law prohibits any markup.

 It appears that outrageous customs brokerage fees is not the only problem afflicting UPS customers in Canada.
 The CBC reported about the failure of UPS to deliver life-saving medical supplies and the recipient's two-year battle for a refund of the shipping charges.
 She finally got a refund — not from UPS, which failed to make the delivery, but from the unreimbursed pocket of the owner of the UPS Store where the shipment originated.

 I mention Purolator more than once.
 Shipments received in Canada from the U.S. via Purolator were actually shipped via another service (e.g., Airborne Express).
 Purolator provides in-Canada delivery service for other shipping companies (not for UPS).
 When shipping from the U.S., you might inquire what service does the final delivery.

 **** End Right Sidebar ****

-The CBC broadcast cited by Sandeep also contains information on the how to avoid UPS's customs brokerage fees.
+You can avoid UPS's customs brokerage fees.
 Of course, you have to be near enough to a customs office to go there; and you have to plan in advance to have your package marked that you will clear customs yourself.

 Frankly, I would rather direct the seller not to ship by UPS.
 I have shipped other packages to my daughter via Purolator and the U.S. Postal Service with no customs brokerage fees at all.